Frequently asked questions

 Our meals are home-cooked in our own kitchens, and follow individual nutritional care plans developed by our in-house dietician in partnership with residents/families.
 Our kitchen staff prepare special meals for celebratory occasions and cultural holidays.
 Dining menus are on a 5-week cycle rotation and they are updated for Spring/Summer and Fall/Winter.
 For information on special events and gatherings, read the latest news here or sign up for email notifications by scrolling down on this, or any page on the website and filling out the form.

 The tenants who take part on the Senior Supportive Housing Program at the Three Links Manor receive a healthy, home-cooked dinner every night.
 The menu is the same as it is for our Three Links Care Centre and rotates regularly.

 We offer a wide range of in-house services such as fresh meals and nutritional support, counselling support for residents and also for their families, spiritual care services, recreational and activity programming, dental, optometry and podiatry care, hairdresser and barber, laundry and housekeeping and monthly family events.
-For detailed information on each service visit the Facilities and Services page.

 Also make sure to scroll down this page to see important links to local facilities and services such as hospitals, taxis and HandyDart.